kstastny/workshop-rabbitmq-messaging/notes.md

     * lock when sending - channel is not thread safe
     * set content type
     * set message type
+* Command - mandatory; event - not mandatory

 ### Failures in Publishing